introducing first foods

 Each day, try to give your child:

-- Starchy foods 3 to 4 servings (e.g. potatoes, pasta, rice, bread)
+- Starchy foods at each meal (e.g. potatoes, pasta, rice, couscous, quinoa, bread)

-- A variety of protein 2 servings of meat, fish or alternative protein sources (e.g. beans and lentils)
+- A variety of protein 2 servings of meat, fish eggs, beans and lentils or nut butters

 - Fruit and vegetables Encourage your child to try lots of different fruit and veg.
-Aim for 5 servings a day.
+Include them in all meals.
 Try adding banana or grated apple to breakfast cereal or carrots or red pepper to pasta sauces to boost servings

 - Whole milk and dairy 3 servings a day as a drink, in milk-based dishes, or as cheese, yogurt or fromage frais.